hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Install-Binaries.md

 !!! note "Linux open file limit"

-    If synchronizing to MainNet on Linux or other chains with large data requirements, increase the maximum number of open files allowed using `ulimit`.
+    If synchronizing to Mainnet on Linux or other chains with large data requirements, increase the maximum number of open files allowed using `ulimit`.
 If the open files limit is not high enough, a `Too many open files` RocksDB exception occurs.